Rearth/Oritech/README.md

 ## Acknowledgements

+* Arky the PizzaRaccoon, for creating most of the metal ingot textures
+* Ridanisaurus Rid, for creating almost all the non-metal component textures
 * Kekie6, for creating the energy pipe and big solar panel models
 * glisco, the creator of owo-lib, for creating this awesome library and supporting in its usage
 * unilock, for providing most of the work on the EMI integration